BetonQuest/BetonQuest/docs/API/Logging.md

 !!! warning "Get the logger in your JavaPlugin class"
-    The methods described above do not work for your plugin's main class.
+    The methods described above don't work for your plugin's main class (or any other class that extends `Plugin`).
     Create the logger instance in the `onEnable()` method instead.

     === "Without topic"